 I ran a small report—about 150 pages—on the Portent site, then trimmed it even more.
 You can download it here to follow along, if you want.

-I need to see if any content 'sticks out' as particularly successful.
+I need to see if any content “sticks out” as particularly successful.
 The easiest way?
-Just sort by various columns, looking for pages with the most tweets, Facebook likes, +1s, etc. If I find something significant, I'll create a pretty report for it later.
-Have a look at content by tweets (we get this statistic from the Topsy API).
+Just sort by various columns, looking for pages with the most tweets, Facebook likes, +1s, etc. If I find something significant, I’ll create a pretty report for it later.

-If one of my strategic goals is to build share of voice through social shares (and it is) then I can safely assume that:
+If one of my strategic goals is to build share of voice through social shares (not the best goal on its own, but a decent start) then I can safely assume that:

 These may seem like “well, duh” discoveries.
 But now you can back them up.
 Plus, I’m not sure the newsworthy part would’ve jumped out at me without looking at these top 10 pages.